univention/univention-corporate-server/doc/manual/central-management-umc/policies.rst

   objects for which there are policies available (e.g., for users).
 A particular policy for a user can be specified at this place.

-The :guilabel:`Policies` configuration dialogue is functionally identical;
+The *Policies* configuration dialogue is functionally identical;
 however, all policy types are offered when assigning policies to a LDAP container, whilst only the policy types applicable for the object type in question are offered when assigning policies to an LDAP object.

 A policy can be assigned to the LDAP object or container under *Policies*.
 The values resulting from this policy are displayed directly.
-The :guilabel:`Inherited` setting means that the settings are adopted from a superordinate policy again - when one exists.
+The *Inherited* setting means that the settings are adopted from a superordinate policy again - when one exists.

 If an object is linked to a policy, or inherits policy settings which cannot be